ChikaraWakaura/snd-serialmidi/README.md

 # 9. Revision

-Dec/29/2018 MIDI IN kthread is CPU 100%
+Dec/29/2018 : MIDI IN kthread is CPU 100%
 As this bug repair msleep(1) (sleep 1 msec) if ldisc->ops->read() is less than 0.
-Regular flow is O_NONBLOCK Without VMIN = 1 to TTY in filp_open ldisc->ops->read() with signal delivery I think that it is missing but I do not know the signal delivery method to another kernel module in the kernel module.
+Regular flow is O_NONBLOCK Without VMIN = 1 to TTY in filp_open ldisc->ops->read() with signal delivery.
+I think that it is missing but I do not know the signal delivery method to another kernel module in the kernel module.
 Those who knows, please give me Professor or Pull Req.

 that's all.